Mathai Chacko

 Mathai Chacko (12 May 1959 – 13 October 2006) was a politician from Kerala state.
 He was member of the Kerala Legislative Assembly from 2001 - 2006.
 He represented the Thiruvambadi constituency of Kerala and was a member of the Communist Party of India (Marxist) (CPI(M)) political party.
 He became the first elected MLA to take oath outside the Kerala Legislative Assembly, having taken oath at Lake Shore Hospital in Kochi, where he was undergoing treatment for leukemia, on 29 May 2006.

-Political life.
+Political life

-He entered politics through students movement: was an active worker of S.F.I Students Federation of India and DYFI.
-He was the secretary of S.F.I of Devagiri College, Kozhikode unit, Mukkam and Kozhikode area committee, Kozhikode district committee and State committee.
-Was president of D.Y.F.I Kozhikode district committee, Joint secretary, D.Y.F.I state committee.
-He was involved in various agitations led by S.F.I and DYFI like agitation against privatisation of polytechnic in Kerala state, paralleled college students fare concession struggle etc.
+He entered politics through students movement: was an active worker of Students Federation of India (SFI) and DYFI.
+He was the secretary of SFI of Devagiri College, Kozhikode unit, Mukkam and Kozhikode area committee, Kozhikode district committee and State committee.
+Was president of DYFI Kozhikode district committee, Joint secretary, DYFI state committee.
+He was involved in various agitations led by SFI and DYFI like agitation against privatisation of polytechnic in Kerala state, paralleled college students fare concession struggle etc.